Sam Bradford: 2017 season

 In Week 1, Bradford completed 27 of 32 pass attempts for 346 yards and 3 touchdowns in a 29–19 win over the New Orleans Saints, earning him his first NFC Offensive Player of the Week award.
-He was inactive for the Week 2 game against the Pittsburgh Steelers due to a knee injury.
-After missing three more games, on October 10, it was revealed that Bradford was diagnosed with wear and tear on his knee after two previous ACL surgeries.
+He was inactive for the Week 2 game against the Pittsburgh Steelers, the first of three games missed due to a knee injury.
+In Week 5, Bradford made his second and final start of the season, going 5-for-11 for 36 yards before being relieved by Case Keenum late in the second quarter of a 20-17 Vikings victory over the Chicago Bears.
+One day later, on October 10, it was revealed that Bradford was diagnosed with wear and tear on his knee after two previous ACL surgeries.
 On November 7, Bradford underwent a knee scope, putting his season in jeopardy.
 He was placed on injured reserve the next day, ending his season.
 On January 13, 2018, Bradford was activated off injured reserve to the active roster for the Divisional Round of the playoffs against the New Orleans Saints.
-Case Keenum started the game due to his strong season.
+Case Keenum, who had gone 10–1 as the Vikings' quarterback since relieving Bradford a second time, remained the starter for the postseason.
+Bradford did not see action in either of Minnesota's two playoff games.

 Arizona Cardinals

 On March 16, 2018, Bradford signed a two-year contract with the Arizona Cardinals worth up to $20 million the first year with $15 million guaranteed with a potential out after 2018.
 Bradford wore number 9 with the Cardinals, since the number 8 was retired in honor of Hall of Fame safety Larry Wilson.
 After ineffective performances in the first two games, both blowout losses, Bradford was pulled in favor of rookie Josh Rosen in the final moments of a Week 3 loss to the Chicago Bears.
 As the Cardinals decided to keep Rosen as their starting quarterback, Bradford was inactive for the next five weeks before ultimately being released on November 3, 2018.
-Bradford's deal with the Cardinals is considered one of the worst free agent signings of the 2010s.